Severson-Group/AMDC-Hardware/docs/expansionPort.md

 The mapping between the AMDC schematic labels, PicoZed pins, and Zynq-7000 balls used in Vivado, can be found at the isoSPI section of the [pin mapping document](RevD-PinMapping.md#encoder).

-Location of these connectors in the AMDC is shown below:
+The location of these connectors in the AMDC is shown below:

 <img src="images/amdc-isoSPI-input-highlighted.svg" />